viamrobotics/docs/docs/tutorials/projects/light-up.md

 ## Configure your services

-This tutorial uses pre-trained ML packages.
+This tutorial uses a pre-trained Machine Learning model from the Viam Registry called [`effdet0`](https://app.viam.com/ml-model/bill/effdet0).
+The model can detect a variety of things which you can see in <file>[labels.txt](https://github.com/viam-labs/devrel-demos/raw/main/Light%20up%20bot/labels.txt)</file> file.

-If you want to train your own, you can [train a model](/ml/train-model/).
+If you want to train your own model instead, follow the instructions to [train a model](/ml/train-model/).

-To use the provided Machine Learning model, copy the <file>[effdet0.tflite](https://github.com/viam-labs/devrel-demos/raw/main/Light%20up%20bot/effdet0.tflite)</file> file and the <file>[labels.txt](https://github.com/viam-labs/devrel-demos/raw/main/Light%20up%20bot/labels.txt)</file> to your project directory.

 Navigate to the **Services** subtab of your machine's **Config** tab.

 ### Configure the ML model service

+The [ML model service](/ml/) allows you to deploy a machine learning model to your robot.

 Click **Create service** in the lower-left corner of the page.
 Select `ML Model` for the type, then select `TFLite CPU` for the model.